Evidence — Key Findings from 1,227 Arkansas Public Records

 -

-Following Jason Brady's introduction citing Treasury's $55 million holdings, the APERS full board approves the $25–50 million Israel Bonds authorization first advanced by the Investment Subcommittee in May.
+Following Jason Brady's introduction citing Treasury's $55 million holdings, the APERS full board approves the $25–50 million sovereign bond authorization first advanced by the Investment Subcommittee in May.

 -